geisler/game_contest_server/README.txt

 VI.
 Future Work
     - Finish python checkers helper library
     - Individual challenge both frontend and backend
     - Allowing games to be played that are more than 2 players
         - the match_wrapper should already support this, the biggest changes will take place in the match_runner
     - Allow for multiple rounds per match (currently this must be done in the referee)
     - Allow brackets to be customized from the frontend (currently randomly created)
-    - Complie players when uploaded (currently they must be executable)
+    - Compile players when uploaded (currently they must be executable)
     - Test uploaded players and referees to ensure they interact with match_wrapper correctly
     - Logging and recording games for playback
     - Visually displaying games as they are played